am-azarboon/transifa/README.md

 - `getTransactions()`: Get a list of transactions with optional filtering.
 - `invoiceNumber()`: Get the last registered invoice (factor) number.
+- `registerShopMobile()`: Register a new mobile number for a shop and get verification code.
+- `verifyShopMobile()`: Verify registered mobile with given code.
+- `getShopMobiles()`: Get list of all mobiles for a specific shop.

 ---